-The Wills family of Araby: Charles Wills (1782-1852) and his sons were a well-educated and successful 19th century family, who lived at historic Araby, but the next generation had pour health, little income and almost no descendants.
+The Wills family of Araby: Charles Wills (1782-1852) and his sons were a well-educated and successful 19th century family, who lived at historic Araby, but the next generation had poor health, little income and almost no descendants.

 The eighth and youngest child of John Baptist Wills, Sr. and Anne Livers, Charles Wills was often grouped with his brother Frederick.
-In the 1796 will of their grandmother Mary Livers, they were jointly bequeathed two Negro boys, “to be divided between them” when they come of age.
+In the 1796 will of their grandmother Mary Livers, they were jointly bequeathed “two Negro boys”, “to be divided between them” when they come of age.
 Together they were also named as under the guardianship of their brother John B. Wills, Jr. (although their father was alive) in the Feb 1799 Chas.
 Co Orphans Court.
 At that time, Charles’ birth was given as May 6, 1782.
 Charles and Frederick served together in the 1813 militia.

 He was wealthy enough to keep cash on hand.
 The National Intelligencer, Dec.
 2, 1816, reports: “$20 reward for lost or stolen pocketbook, near Middletown, containing $225 in paper & one doubloon — Charles Wills, Charles Co.
 Md.”

 He married his distant cousin Jane Green, daughter of Henry Green and Sarah Coomes, and was named as executor of his mother-in-law’s 1822 will.
 In 1827, he paid $20 to John Allen and his wife of Baltimore for a one-third part of “Dundee” in Charles Co.
 (IB 17: 284).
-In the 1832 will of his sister Mary Aliana Wills, Charles Wills is bequeathed “a debt of $400 due me on note” and “the use of three negroes during his life and after his death to his three sons Charles Henry, Leo, and William Wills, to be given at the age of 21”.
+In the 1832 will of his sister Mary Helena Wills, Charles Wills is bequeathed “a debt of $400 due me on note” and “the use of three negroes during his life and after his death to his three sons Charles Henry, Leo, and William Wills, to be given at the age of 21”.

 His wife must have died in the 1830s, since the only adults listed in the 1840 Census are himself and a white male (in his 20s).
-Also recorded are his three sons and one daughter (all aged 10-15), and 20 slaves.
+Also recorded are his three sons and one daughter (all aged 10-15), and 20 enslaved persons.
 He is listed in the 1850 census as aged 70 living alone at the farm St. George’s (because his son William was away at studies and his sons Charles and Leo were living on another farm).

 These same three boys are named in their father’s will and they all signed the administrative accts of his estate.
 His will, dated 13 March 1852 and probated that August, was witnessed by his friend Walter Mitchell and his nephews Francis Thompson and Joseph I. Wills.